MorphServe/MorphServe/README.md

 This repository provides the code, configuration, and artifacts for reproducing paper results.

-The full implementation will be made publicly available soon, pending final codebase organization and documentation.
+The full implementation will be made publicly available soon, as pending final codebase organization and documentation.

 ---